Liminghui86/singapore_cpf_calculator_2022/README.md

 ## Usage

-Use `SingaporeCPFCalculator.calculate` to calculate for CPF contribution.
-The method return a hash of the amounts for employee, employer, and the total.
+Use {SingaporeCPFCalculator.calculate} to calculate for CPF contribution.
+The method return a {SingaporeCPFCalculator::CPFContribution} object responding to {SingaporeCPFCalculator::CPFContribution#employee}, {SingaporeCPFCalculator::CPFContribution#employer} and {SingaporeCPFCalculator::CPFContribution#total}.

 ```ruby
   require "singapore_cpf_calculator"